turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 - The "Purchase" button says "Unpurchase" when the item is purchased.
 - The "Star" button says "Unstar" when the item is starred.

-To get started, make the following two files in the `src` folder of your project:
+Make the following two files in the `src` folder of your project:

 - `Grocery.js`
 - `Grocery.test.js`

-In `Grocery.js`, let's add a simple component:
+In `Grocery.js`, create a stateless functional component with several destructured props:

 ```js
 import React from 'react';